decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 ---
 date: 2018-06-12
-title: Scene content guide
+title: Scene content
 description: Learn how to import 3D models to use in a scene
+redirect_from:
+  - /sdk-reference/scene-content-guide/
 categories:
-  - sdk-reference
+  - development-guide
 type: Document
-set: sdk-reference
+set: development-guide
 set_order: 2
 tag: introduction
 ---